 The 6 Key Health Components to Burning Fat

 There are so many myths out there on how to burn fat.
-Now days, everyone thinks there a personal trainer/nutritionist and people are being misinformed.
-Throughout my 7 years working as a certified personal trainer and nutritionist I have seen what training and nutrition methods continue to give results to a wide range of clients.
+Now days, everyone thinks they’re a personal trainer/nutritionist and people are being misinformed.
+Throughout my 7 years working as a certified personal trainer and nutritionist, I have seen what training and nutrition methods continue to give results to a wide range of clients.
 I am about to share with you what I have found to be the best ways to burn fat fast!

 1. Complex Carbohydrates

 Carbs are loaded with dietary fiber, which is responsible for making us feel full faster.
 When we don’t eat enough carbs, we end up consuming too many empty calories at once because it takes longer to get full and suppress appetite.
 When we consume more calories then the amount required to burn fat we go into a calorie surplus which is great for bulking but not cutting.

 You need to be on a calorie deficit meal plan in order to lose fat.
 A calorie deficit is when you burn more calories through exercise than you consume.

 Being consistent is the fastest way for you to achieve results in anything your doing in life.
 The thing I love about health and fitness is you cannot cheat your efforts.
 If you do the right things in the gym and in the kitchen it will pay off.

 When entering a calorie deficit its important to include the proper amount of protein consumption in order to maintain or build lean muscle.
 Amino acids, which help restore muscle tissue, are found abundantly in protein.
 Protein is proven to make the stomach feel more full after a meal, thus reducing our urge to snack.
 A protein heavy diet will energize the body throughout the day.